JetBrains/teamcity-documentation/topics/rest-api-reference.md

 #### Changes

 __`<changes>`__ is meant to represent changes the same way as displayed in the build's [Changes](working-with-build-results.md#Changes) in TeamCity UI.
 In the most cases these are the commits between the current and previous build.
-The `<changes>` tag is not included into the build by default, it has the href attribute only.
-If you execute the request specified in the href, you'll get the required changes.
+The `<changes>` tag is not included into the build by default, it has the `href` attribute only.
+If you execute the request specified in `href`, you'll get the required changes.

 <table>